October-Studios/neoclippy.nvim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Request a feature for template
+about: Request a feature for neoclippy
 title: "Feat: "
 labels: new feature
 ---